Alice-Githui/Zappi-Pizzas/README.md

-UC--Connect
+Zappi Pizzas

 This project was created by Alice Githui.

 ## Description
-This is an application where the users can book their bus tickets (in advance) for longer distance journies.
-This will allow them to plan for their journeys much more efficiently and save on the time that is usually wasted on bus stops.
+This is an application for Zappi Pizzas that allows their users to order pizzas online, to their customization with the option of in-house or delivery.
+On dlivery, their delivery costs are calculated and added to their total costs.
 ## Technologies Used

 -HTML